 Working memory (the system that holds information online for seconds while you use it) depends on coordinated activity between prefrontal and temporal regions.
 The coordination signal is theta phase synchronization between those regions, paired with theta-gamma cross-frequency coupling within them.

 The most striking demonstration came from a 2019 paper by Reinhart and Nguyen at Boston University, published in Nature Neuroscience.
 They recorded EEG from 42 younger and 42 older adults on a working memory task.
-Older adults showed reduced theta-gamma coupling and reduced frontotemporal theta synchronization, alongside weaker performance.
-The researchers then used transcranial alternating current stimulation (tACS), an electrical technique applied to the scalp, to drive theta synchronization between those regions.
-After 25 minutes of stimulation tuned to each person's own brain rhythm, the older adults' working memory matched the younger adults'.
+Older adults showed reduced theta-gamma coupling and reduced frontotemporal theta synchronization alongside weaker performance.
+The researchers then used transcranial alternating current stimulation (tACS) to drive theta synchronization between those regions, tuned to each person's own brain rhythm.
+After 25 minutes, the older adults' working memory matched the younger adults'.
 The effect outlasted the 50-minute post-stimulation observation window.

-Theta matters for how the brain forms and retrieves associative memories, and theta synchronization between brain regions matters for working memory.
-Both are well-supported.
-Driving those rhythms electrically can produce real cognitive improvements, at least in older adults with measurable deficits.
+Theta matters for how the brain forms and retrieves associative memories, and theta synchronization between regions matters for working memory.
+Both are well-established.
+The Reinhart paper shows that manipulating those rhythms produces real cognitive improvements when the intervention is personalized to individual brain rhythm.
+The Woods paper shows that audio modulation can drive neural coupling and improve attention in a sham-controlled design.

 A note on what we're building